github/renaming/README.md

 We’re making changes to GitHub in a few phases, designed to cause as little disruption to existing projects as possible.

-**If you haven’t renamed your default branch yet waiting until [later this year](#later-this-year).
-We’re investing in tools to make the renaming the default branch of an existing repository a seamless experience for both maintainers and contributors.**
+**If you haven’t renamed your default branch yet, consider waiting until [later this year](#later-this-year).
+We’re investing in tools to make renaming the default branch of an existing repository a seamless experience for both maintainers and contributors.**

 ## What's already changed